pachterlab/CWGFLHGCCHAP_2021/README.md

 # Analysis of Multiplexed, Single-Cell *Clytia* Medusae Experiments
-Notebooks for Reproducing all Analysis for *Whole Animal Multiplexed Single-Cell RNA-Seq Reveals Plasticity of *Clytia* Medusae Cell Types* Preprint
+Notebooks for reproducing all figures and analysis in the *Whole Animal Multiplexed Single-Cell RNA-Seq Reveals Plasticity of *Clytia* Medusae Cell Types* preprint.

 ## Getting Started

 All notebooks, saved as .ipynb's, can be run from Google Colab.
-Colab links included in every notebook.
+Colab links are included in every notebook.

-All saved/processed data used for analysis streamed from CaltechData.
+All saved/processed data used for analysis is streamed to the notebooks from [CaltechData](https://data.caltech.edu/).

 ## Notebooks Directory Contents